pstuffa/d3-course-work/d3BasicsDayOne.md

 Grab the first p tag
 Grab the third p tag
-Grab the fourth p tag, and change the font color
+Grab the fourth p tag, and change the font color Select all the tags, and change the font color
 ```